 - FAFSA Student Aid Report

-**Undocumented students welcome to apply.
+**Undocumented students are welcome to apply.

 Education Goals: Describe your education goals in detail.
 What do you plan to study in college?
-What led you to choosing this course of study?
+What led you to choose this course of study?
 What do you hope to accomplish while you are in school?
 (250-600 words)

 Career Goals: Describe your career goals in detail.
 Do you have a specific job or field you know you want to work in?
 What kind of work are you passionate about?
 How do you think your work will contribute to our community, our country, or our world?
 (250-600 words)

 Unusual Circumstances: Tell us more about you.
 What makes you unique?
 What obstacles have you and/or your family overcome?
 What motivates you to pursue your education?
 (250-600 words)

 Please contact Carolyn Kost, Scholarship Program Manager, at email@example.com or (561) 340-4513 for information and questions about scholarships.